Upstatement/ups-public-library/src/entries/html-elements.md

 </details>
 ```

-Default styles may be useful at times, but they are ultimately secondary, and shouldn't ever be your reason for choosing an element.
-What's most important is that you use whichever element most accurately describes the content within it.
+Default styles may be useful at times, but they are ultimately secondary, and shouldn’t ever be your reason for choosing an element.
+What’s most important is that you use whichever element most accurately describes the content within it.
 For this reason, we often remove or override default styles.

 ## Element Display Levels

-HTML elements are categorized as either "block", "inline", or "inline-block" level.
-Display level is another important factor when choosing elements, since it has semantic, visual, and structural implications (block-level elements can't go inside inline elements).
-We'll talk more about the design implications of display levels when we get to CSS.
+HTML elements are categorized as either “block”, “inline”, or “inline-block” level.
+Display level is another important factor when choosing elements, since it has semantic, visual, and structural implications (block-level elements can’t go inside inline elements).
+We’ll talk more about the design implications of display levels when we get to CSS.

 #### Block